cachelot/llvm_playground/readme.md

 ## Makefile to generate LLVM Internal Representation (IR) listings

-Some Makefile woodoo to generate LLVM IR from `'*.c'` files with for each optimization level: -O0, -Os, -O1, and so on.
+Makefile woodoo to generate LLVM IR `'*.ll'` listings from `'*.c, *.cpp'` files with for each optimization level: -O0, -O1..-O3, -Os

 For any `'*.c'` file in directory it will generate something like this: